Tom Kahn: Democratic socialism

-rolling Russian tanks ... defenceless Hungarian workers and students fighting back with stones ... a heroic people's crushed hopes, and ... our democratic socialist links to those hopes.
+rolling Russian tanks [...] defenceless Hungarian workers and students fighting back with stones [...] a heroic people's crushed hopes, and [...] our democratic socialist links to those hopes.
 Freedom, democracy—they were not abstractions; they were real and could therefore be destroyed.
 Communist totalitarianism was not merely a political force, an ideological aberration that could be smashed in debate; it was a monstrous physical force.
 Democracy was not merely the icing on the socialist cake.
 It was the cake—or there was no socialism worth fighting for.
 And if socialism was worth fighting for here, it was worth fighting for everywhere: socialism was nothing if it was not profoundly internationalist.

 I do not remember whether that was the night I signed up.
 But it was the night I became convinced.

-As young socialists, Kahn's and Horowitz's talents were recognized by Michael Harrington.
+Kahn's and Horowitz's talents were recognized by Michael Harrington.
 Harrington had joined Shachtman after working with Dorothy Day's Catholic Worker's house of hospitality in the Bowery of Lower Manhattan.
-Harrington was about to become famous in the United States for his book on poverty in the United States, The Other America.
-Kahn idolized Harrington, particularly for his erudition and rhetoric, both in writing and in debate.
+Harrington was about to become famous for his book on poverty in the United States, The Other America.
+Kahn idolized Harrington, particularly for his erudition and rhetoric in writing and debate.